strongloop/tracing-example-app/README.md

 ## Overview

 The purpose of this example is demonstrate the tracing feature of StrongLoop Arc.
-The application is a basic HTTP server that runs a [cpu/memory-intensive task when it receives a requests](index.js#L10-L17).
+The application is a basic HTTP server that runs a [cpu and memory intensive task when it receives a requests](index.js#L10-L17).
 This behavior is configured deliberately to let us monitor the fluctuations of CPU/memory usage over time.

 ## Setup